Technology Infused Lesson Plan - Sample 5

 4.- How are the holes made with drill tools helpful?

 5.- How many different types of drills tools do you know?
 Do you/your parents keep one of these tools at home?
-Have you heard of the various types there are of drills?
+Have you heard of the various types drills in industry?
 Show images below:

 Computer/Numeric-controlled press drill